xfaith4/UnifiedAIToolbox/README.md

 docker compose up -d
 ```

-> Running `./launch.sh` now sets `NEXT_PUBLIC_API_BASE` to the prompt API port it selected and runs a post-launch verification script so you see whether the API, dashboard, portal, and orchestrator handshake are healthy.
+> Running `./launch.sh` now sets `NEXT_PUBLIC_API_BASE`, forces the orchestrator script path to the Windows MilestoneController.ps1, and runs a post-launch verification script so you see whether the API, dashboard, portal, and orchestrator handshake are healthy.

 ### Access Your Services